waqarabbas123/React-Netflix-Clone/README.md

-In this reposiotry i can make a clone website of netflix.
+In this repository i can make a clone website of netlfix using react js .